leonardogirlanda-unifi2026/batra-italy-mismatch/README.md

 ### Screen, curate and dereplicate sequences

-[`Scripts/02_crabs_insilico_pcr.sh`](Scripts/02_crabs_insilico_pcr.sh) screens the retrieved records with CRABS using the `batra` primer pair and an error value of 4.5 mismatches for each primers (default setting). [`Scripts/03_fetch_full_sequences.sh`](Scripts/03_fetch_full_sequences.sh) retrieves the corresponding full records.
+[`Scripts/02_crabs_insilico_pcr.sh`](Scripts/02_crabs_insilico_pcr.sh) screens the retrieved records with CRABS (Jeunen et al., 2023) using the `batra` primer pair and an error value of 4.5 mismatches for each primers (default setting). [`Scripts/03_fetch_full_sequences.sh`](Scripts/03_fetch_full_sequences.sh) retrieves the corresponding full records.

-The retained records were then aligned and inspected manually in Geneious Prime.
+The retained records were then aligned and inspected manually in Geneious Prime (Kearse et al., 2012).
 Sequences were excluded from mismatch scoring when they lacked the complete `batra` amplicon or either primer-binding region.
 Records with primer-binding mismatches inconsistent with other sequences of the same species were also excluded as probable sequencing or annotation errors.

 The retained accessions are listed in [`data/accessions_final_285.txt`](data/accessions_final_285.txt).
 The following files document the screening outcomes: